 India's hydro-meteorological early warning system

 India's early warning system for hydro-meteorological hazards are primarily managed by the India Meteorological Department (IMD).
 These services cover a range of hazards, including tropical cyclones, heavy rainfall, heatwaves, cold waves, fog, smog, thunderstorms, lightning, and flash floods.
-The IMD also provides specialized forecasts for various sectors such as agriculture, tourism, marine, power, air quality, health, highways, and railways.
+The IMD also provides specialised forecasts for various sectors such as agriculture, tourism, marine, power, air quality, health, highways, and railways.

-Unlike some countries with a single entity overseeing both hydrological and meteorological services, India distributes mandates across multiple organizations.
+Unlike some countries with a single entity overseeing both hydrological and meteorological services, India distributes mandates across multiple organisations.
 The Central Water Commission (CWC) manages riverine flood forecasts, and the Ministry of Agriculture and Farmers Welfare (MOAFW) oversees drought-related concerns.
 IMD collaborates with various agencies, providing real-time rainfall forecasts to entities like Railways, Ministry of Water Resources, State Governments, and District Administrations.

 India Meteorological Department's Impact-based Forecast and Warning (IbFW) Framework